rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 At this time, the upgrade process is only tested using these two configurations:

-* RDS and S3 with EFS and the Terraform deployment option
+* RDS and S3 and the Terraform deployment option
-* Cognito, RDS, and S3 with EFS and the Terraform deployment option
+* Cognito, RDS, and S3 and the Terraform deployment option

+We recommend using EFS or FSx for volume storage, but EBS volumes are supported as well.

 ## Upgrade methodology